 Sancheoneo fishing is the main activity at the Hwacheon Sancheoneo Ice Festival.
 There are three ways for visitors to fish at the festival: ice fishing on the frozen stream, lure fishing in the flowing waters, and bare-hand fishing in a pool.
 In addition, visitors can take the fish they caught to be served fried or in raw slices for a fee in the food centers.

 Barehanded fishing is perhaps the most exciting activity at the festival.
 This style of fishing is perfect for visitors who literally want to jump all in.
 Registration is a simple process on-site, and each participant is given a festival tee-shirt and shorts to change into.
-There are also separate events for women and children so everyone can enjoy catching their own fish.
 After the event is over, participants may thaw out their feet with a warm foot bath.

 The excitement of Hwacheon Sancheoneo Ice Festival can also be felt throughout the town of Hwacheon.
-Participants may find sancheoneo-shaped lanterns made from hanji paper and beautiful luminaries of LED lights.
-Furthermore, large-scale ice sculptures are planned for display at the ice plaza.
+Visitors can find sancheoneo-shaped lanterns made from hanji paper and beautiful displays of LED lights at the Lantern Street Festival and light tunnels.
+Furthermore, large-scale ice sculptures are on display at Hwacheoneo Cinema, making it the world’s largest indoor ice sculpture plaza.
 There are also other festivities to enjoy including traditional Korean folk games and a photo zone.
 Throughout the festival grounds and city, restaurants that serve raw and fried fish, as well as tteokbokki (stir-fried rice cake), fish cakes, and other sweet and savory fritters can be found.
 This is a perfect time to try some local specialty products.

 * This column was last updated in January 2020, and therefore information may differ from what is presented here.
 We advise you to check details before visiting.